Europe accuses U.S. of failing to cut Boeing aid

 BRUSSELS (Reuters) - The European Union accused the United States on Thursday of ignoring a World Trade Organisation ruling to stop subsidies to planemaker Boeing Co (BA.N) and asked the Geneva-based body to investigate, prolonging the world's largest trade dispute.

 The United States said last month it had complied with an order to withdraw subsidies to Boeing after the WTO found in March that the U.S. aircraft manufacturer had received billions of dollars in unfair aid.

 But the European Commission, the EU's executive, said Washington has shown no proof it has complied.

 "It is now clear for the European Union that the United States has not only failed to properly implement the decision of the WTO but it has even provided new subsidies to Boeing," the Commission said in a statement.

-The Commission said U.S. subsidies were costing European aerospace companies billions of euros in lost revenue.
-Recent U.S.-EU talks failed to resolve this dispute, the Commission said.
+The Commission said U.S. subsidies were costing European aerospace companies billions of euros in lost revenue and that recent U.S.-EU talks had failed to resolve the dispute.

-However, most observers expect both sides to eventually negotiate a settlement to end the row.
+However, most observers expect both sides to eventually negotiate a settlement to end the dispute.